 - If you are in the US substitute Graham Crackers for the biscuits

-- If you are in the UK McVities Light Digestives are accidentally vegan, their regular ones are not
+- If you are in the UK McVities Light Digestives are accidentally vegan, their regular ones are not.
+Do check packets carefully as ingredients can change.

 - I used almond milk because it is what I had in the fridge, you can use any other creamy plant based milk, oat or soya would be a good choice